Therapists & Mentors

 ADHD - Behavioral Issues - Depression - Anxiety - Truancy

-Joy Kaltenthaler, Therapist; LSW
+Joy Kaltenthaler, Therapist; LCSW

-Joy is a licensed social worker in the state of Colorado with a concentration in mental health and addictions.
+Joy is a Licensed Clinical Social Worker in the state of Colorado with a concentration in mental health and addictions.
 Joy has experience working in inpatient and outpatient settings as well as with groups, families, and individuals.
 Joy is passionate about working with adolescents and young adults and meeting them where they’re at in these pivotal years.
 Joy has an empathetic and compassionate approach to providing therapy and support while utilizing evidence-based therapeutic interventions such as Dialectical Behavior Therapy, Cognitive Behavioral Therapy, and Acceptance & Commitment Therapy.
 Joy believes that you are the expert of your own experience and seeks to use a strengths-based approach in helping you to find creative solutions to overcoming life’s obstacles.
 Joy is newer to Colorado Springs after a recent move from Indianapolis and is enjoying every minute of mountain living.
 When she’s not in the office, you can find her hiking on the local trails, camping across the state, checking all of the National Parks off of her bucket list, making music, crafting up a storm, or practicing her dance and yoga moves.